-Distribution, growth and mortality.
-In the absence of specific surveys to sample juvenile cod within the year of hatching, the first opportunity for catching each cohort was the Canadian bottom-trawl survey in the following winter.
-In some years, good numbers of age 1 and large numbers of age 2 cod were caught (Wells and Baird, MS 1985).
-The distribution of these juveniles has not been described.
-While growth rates may be calculated from mean length-at-age data, reliable mortality rates cannot be calculated from the catch-at-age data because 1-year-old and 2-year-old cod are not fully susceptible to capture by the research trawl (Wells, MS 1983a).
+Distribution, growth rate and mortality

+The first opportunity for catching each cohort of juvenile cod was the bottom-trawl survey in winter.
+In some years good numbers of age 1 cod and large numbers of age 2 cod were caught (Wells and Baird, MS 1985).
+The distribution of these juvenile cod has not been described.
+Growth rates may be calculated from mean lengths at age (eg. Wells, MS 1983a).
+Reliable mortality rates cannot be calculated from the catch at age because cod of ages 1 and 2 are not fully recruited to the research trawl (Wells, MS 1983a).

+Food and predators

-Food and predators.
-The food of young cod (ages 0 and 1) has received little attention.
-Older juveniles (ages 2 and 3) have been found to feed on calanoid copeods, hyperiid and gammarid amphipods, euphausiids, shrimp and small fish, particularly myctophids and small redfish (Lilly, MS 1979, MS 1985; Konstantinov et al., 1985).
+The food of young juveniles (age 0 and 1) has received little attention.
+Older juveniles (age 2,3) feed on calanoid copepods, hyperiid and gammarid amphipods, euphausiids, shrimp, and small fish, particularly myctophids and redfish (Lilly, MS 1979, MS 1985; Konstantinov et al., 1985).
 There is a gradual increase in prey size with increasing predator size.

 Juvenile cod are preyed upon by larger cod (Lilly, MS 1982, MS 1983, MS 1985).